-In Year Applications should be made directly to the Admissions Team at Reading Borough Council who will advise if a place is available.
+In Year Applications should be made directly to the School Office via admissions@theheightsprimary.co.uk who will advise if a place is available.
 In the event that no place is available the applicant may choose to join the waiting list.
 Should places subsequently become available it will be allocated to those on the waiting list in accordance with the over-subscription criteria in Section 5 above.